at-cg/MMC/README.md

 MMC
 =
-MMC is an open-source program for parallel disk-based counting of window and universe minimizers from (possibly gzipped) FASTQ/FASTA files.
-Given parameters k, and w (for window minimizers) or δ (for universe minimizers),  MMC samples minimizers and computes their frequency in a fast and memory efficient manner.
-Many applications that require counts of k-mers in a given sequencing dataset (such as GWAS, de novo genome size estimation, etc.), can be performed much faster in lesser memory, using only the minimizer statistics.
-MMC has been built on top of [KMC3](https://github.com/refresh-bio/KMC) using C++.
+MMC is an open-source program for parallel disk-based counting of minimizers from (possibly gzipped) FASTQ/FASTA files.
+MMC supports two minimizer techniques from which user can choose one.
+The first technique, called as [window minimizer](https://doi.org/10.1093/bioinformatics/bth408), provides window guarantee, i.e., there is at least one minimizer sampled in every substring of fixed length.
+In the second option, called as [universe minimizer](https://doi.org/10.1016/j.cels.2021.08.009), this guarantee is absent.
+Given parameters k and window length w (for window minimizers), or sampling density δ (for universe minimizers),  MMC samples minimizers and computes their frequency in a fast and memory-efficient manner.
+Many applications that require counts of k-mers in a raw sequencing dataset (such as [referencef-free GWAS](https://github.com/atifrahman/HAWK), de novo [genome profiling](https://github.com/schatzlab/genomescope), etc.), can be performed much faster in less memory, using only the minimizer count statistics.
+MMC has been built on top of [KMC3](https://github.com/refresh-bio/KMC).

 Installation